fcrepo4-archive/fedora4lib/source/programme/index.markdown

 footer: true
 ---

-We have two nights planned for Fedora House, plus informal evening socials for the remainder of code4lib.
+We're hosting two nights for Fedora House, plus informal evening socials for the remainder of code4lib.

 We'll have Chicago deep-dish pizza and a selection of local and not-so-local craft beers on Monday and Tuesday.